John Cook Wilson: Early life and career

 Cook Wilson became a Fellow of Oriel College, Oxford in 1873, and he was elected Wykeham Professor of Logic in 1889, eventually becoming a Fellow of New College in 1901 and remaining there until his death.

-In his inaugural lecture, On an Evolutionist Theory of the Axioms (a critique of Herbert Spencer's philosophy published in 1889), he acknowledged his intellectual debt to Green and Lotze.
-The bulk of Cook Wilson's publications were, however, in Classics and in Mathematics.
+The bulk of Cook Wilson's publications were in Classics and Mathematics.

 Classics and mathematics

-In Classics Cook Wilson published over 50 papers and book-length studies on Aristotle’s Nicomachean Ethics and on Plato’s Timaeus.
+In Classics Cook Wilson published over 50 papers and book-length studies on Aristotle's Nicomachean Ethics and on Plato's Timaeus.